 - the discontinuation of primary health care policies

-- a limit on the amount you can claim with your gap cover and hospital cash-back plan
+- a limit on the amount you can claim with your your gap cover and hospital cash-back plans

 The National Treasury issued a final white paper Gazette notice, setting a specific limit on the amount of money the medical schemes could issue on a daily- and monthly basis.

 The regulations mean that insurers will only be able to offer hospital cash plans which have benefits up to R3 000 each day or an amount of R20 000 a year.
 While gap cover will have an amount limited to R150 000 per year.